How to Read A Seed Packet

 • Photo and Description: Depending on the company, the packet will have a photo, a drawing or no picture of the plant on it.
 Also, a small description on the origins, flavour or other features are generally present on the packet.

 • Days to Maturity: This number is extremely important to know, especially before buying the seeds.
-This is the number of days required for the fruit to mature where it is able to be harvested.
+This is the number of days required for the fruit to mature where it’s able to be harvested.
 When the seeds are started indoors, the days to maturity is related to the date that the seedling is planted outside, not when the seed is planted indoors.
-It is important to understand your growing zone and the number of frost free days in your zone.
-If you are unsure of your growing zone, you can find your plant hardiness zone here on the Government of Canada website.
+It’s important to understand your growing zone and the number of frost free days in your zone.
+If you’re unsure of your growing zone, you can find your plant hardiness zone here on the Government of Canada website.

-• Timing: This is the time of when to start your seeds indoors.
-Generally the packet will list the time based on your last frost, so it is important to know the date of your last frost.
+• Timing: This is the time to start your seeds indoors.
+Generally the packet will list the time based on your last frost, so it’s important to know the date of your last frost.

 • Seeding: This section of the seed packet gives all of the important information about planting the seed.
 This includes the planting depth, the light requirements (ie some seeds require total darkness, while others need light), time to germination/sprouting, and any other special requirements the seeds might need.
 This includes using a heat mat, soaking the seed before planting it, or stratifying it (which could mean scuffing it up with sandpaper, or putting it in the fridge for a few weeks before planting).